 Roger de Cantelupe (fl.
 1248), legist, son of Roger de Cantelupe, was hanged for treason in 1225.

 George de Cantelupe (d.
 1273), was son of William, the third Baron Cantelupe (d.
 1254), is styled Baron of Bergavenny.
 He was knighted by Henry III in 1272, on the occasion of the marriage of Edmund of Cornwall.
 He was put into possession of his lands on 23 April 1273, but died the following November.
 His sister Joanna married Henry of Hastings.

 Early History of the Cantelo family

-Another 306 words (22 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Cantelo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cantelo research.
+Another 86 words (6 lines of text) covering the years 1275, 1299, 1680 and 1734 are included under the topic Early Cantelo History in all our PDF Extended History products and printed products wherever possible.

 Cantelo Spelling Variations

 Names were simply spelled as they sounded by medieval scribes and church officials.
 Therefore, during the lifetime of a single person, his name was often spelt in many different ways, explaining the many spelling variations encountered while researching the name Cantelo.
 Some of these variations included: Cantillon, Cantilon, Cantlin, Cantilupe, Cantlowe, Cantelowe, Cantell, Cantillion, Cantlon, Cantlow and many more.